-Keep in mind: Shouting or snapping at your dog is not effective when training.
+Keep in mind: Shouting or snapping at your dog is not effective when training, but a dog training whistle can be.
 Yelling and negative actions not only confuse your dog, but it can damage your relationship with her.
 Whenever your pup misbehaves, replace his or her action with a positive one.
 For instance, if they chew on a sock, remove the sock and give them a toy instead.

 Whether you’re bringing home a puppy or an older dog, they’ll need help acclimating to indoor living.
 House training a dog can have moments of frustration, but we’ve got a couple of articles that can help you feel confident and knowledgeable in training your dog efficiently.

 Our article dedicated to housebreaking and teaching your dog how to be potty trained is excellent for new puppy parents.
 As for older dogs you welcome into your home, we hope you’ll find our article about house training older dogs to be informative.
 Age matters for training, and helping your dog adjust and learn how you’d like her to behave inside the house can lead to a happy life for both you and your pup.